mikedll/cknife/README.md

     Download all files in a bucket to CWD.
 Or one file.

-# zerigo
+# Zerigo Command Line Interface

-These tasks can be used to manage your DNS via Zerigo.
+The These tasks can be used to manage your DNS via Zerigo.
 They changed their rates drastically with little notice in January of 2014, so I switched to DNS Simple and don't use this much anymore.

-    > cknifezerigo
+    > cknifezerigo help
     Tasks:
       cknifezerigo create [HOST_NAME]  # Create a host cknifezerigo delete [ID]         # Delete an entry by id cknifezerigo help [TASK]         # Describe available tasks or one specific task cknifezerigo list                # List available host names.

-# dub
+# Dub

 Like du, but sorts your output by size.
 This helps you determine which directories are taking up the most space: